chaithra-yenikapati/BigData-CASM/readme.txt

-In the zip file, we are submitting the data related to all three stock exchanges in three folders, London related, NY related and Bombay related.
+The data of three stock exchanges is stores in three folders, London related, NY related and Bombay related.
 These folders have the input datasets, map reduce code we wrote for profiling, output we got after profiling, hive output and index values of the respective stock exchanges.

 The complete source code of the project is in the src folder.